-- Verify medical insurance benefits for patients and assist them with billing questions or concerns
+- Verify medical insurance benefits for patients and assist them with billing concerns or questions

-- Check on submitted patient claims and appeal any that have been declined
+- Follow up on submitted patient claims and appeal those that have been declined

-- Function as an intermediate between the healthcare provider, the insurance carriers and the patients for accurate claim resolution
+- Work as a mediator between the medical provider, the insurance carriers and the patients for accurate claim resolution

 - Create and oversee Accounts Receivables reports

 - Create and handle unpaid patient collections accounts

-Medical Biller and Coder Online Programs and Certification
+Medical Biller and Coder Online Education and Certification

 - American Academy of Professional Coders (AAPC).